 We first reviewed Asda Pregnancy Tests in 2019.
 As with most of our reviews, we do like to go back and update them as things change and products can be updated or altered.

-As we write we can see that their have been 10 new reviews posted in 2020.
-Unfortunately they are all fairly negative.
+When we first checked in 2020, there were 10 new reviews posted that year.
+Unfortunately they were all fairly negative.
 One reviewer said “It’s a shame you can’t give minus ratings” another said ” These should be banned to save women the heartache.”

 The biggest complaint seems to be that the tests report false positives, which is always a heartbreaking even for any women who is hoping to get pregnant.
 One lady said in a review that she carried out a pregnancy tests, just using water, and still got a positive!

 In light of current feedback, it would be amiss of us to recommend the Asda Pregnancy test when there are other reliable pregnancy tests available at a similar or cheaper price.